-2018 Key Accomplishments and Determination of the Annual Incentive Bonus Award
+2019 Key Accomplishments and Determination of the Annual Incentive Bonus Award

 Mr Ruest's performance is measured against objectives approved annually by the Committee and the Board.
-In 2018, the individual goals as President and CEO for Mr. Ruest included: operational and service excellence (25%); top-line focus, business development and evolving strategy (20%); employee engagement, corporate culture and team building (15%); stakeholder and regulatory engagement (15%); and safety (25%).
+In 2019, the individual goals as President and CEO for Mr. Ruest included: operations and service excellence (25%); top-line focus, mid- to long-term organic business development, and inorganic acquisitions and joint ventures (25%); employee engagement, talent culture and leadership team effectiveness (20%); stakeholder and regulatory engagement (10%); and safety culture (20%).

 Specific measures, both quantitative and qualitative, are considered in each of the above-mentioned categories.
 Additional details on each category are presented below.
-The Committee reviewed Mr. Ruest's performance in each category and recommended for Board approval the management's recommendation of an individual performance factor of 160%.
-Based on the Company's financial and safety performance, as well as Mr. Ruest's individual performance, the Committee recommended to the Board the approval of the President and CEO's annual incentive bonus payout of U.S.\$1,156,851 (C\$1,577,598).
+The Committee reviewed Mr. Ruest's performance in each category and recommended for Board approval the recommendation of an individual performance factor of 100%.
+However, as the Company did not meet its corporate financial objectives, there was no bonus payout for the year 2019.

-Operational and Service Excellence
+Operations and Service Excellence